8am to Sunset

 The beach (also known as Devil’s Slide) features a sheltered cove surrounded by cliffs that drop abruptly into the Pacific Ocean.
 The parking lot is located on the east side of Highway 1 which also allows access to McNee Ranch and Montara Mountain, part of Montara State Beach.

 A steep trail leads down to the beach.
-There is a small picnic area on the bluff above.
-Gray whales can often be seen close to the shore.
+There is a small picnic area on the bluff above the sand.
+Gray whales can often be seen migrating close to shore.